sebschlicht/HandballTickerStream/HandballTickerStream.md

 ### ScoreItem

-The type has to be `score` so the stream item will be considered a signal for: A player scored.
+The type of the stream item has to be `score` so it will be considered a signal for: A player scored.

     {
         ...